mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 The implementation of some GDP involved the use of different tools and activities.
 For example, the design of a graphical element suited some learners and they depended on the support of others to implement those changes in code.

+For pair Fi and Ma the existence of GDP seems to empower the young person to direct a division on labour.
+See transcript of interaction for - <Files\\2019-03-11--fi_ma_pt1_TOCODE> - 18.00 mins

 While the above interaction between Fi and Ma points to the parent doing the heavy lifting for code implementation, this was not always the case.
 Mi and Ne had a reverse relationship where the child would reluctantly implement the graphical changes in code but would pointedly not explain them seemingly taking pride in knowing something that her mother didn't.

 ADD TRANSCRIPT EXAMPLE FROM  - 49:52.2 - 53:38.0 - 2019-03-18-mi

 #### GDPs for Goal Setting and Prioritisation